 Setting up GitHub Pages HTTPS Custom Domains using CloudFront and Lambda@Edge

-We recently wished to switch over our sites hosted on GitHub Pages to be soley HTTPS.
-However, although you are able to supply a custom domain or support HTTPS traffic you are not able to do both.
-In this article I would like to guide you through the process of how we went about achieving this using CloudFront, Route 53 and Lambda@Edge.
+We recently wished to switch over our sites hosted on GitHub Pages to be solely HTTPS.
+However, although you are able to supply a custom domain or support HTTPS traffic, you are not able to do both.
+In this article, I would like to guide you through the process of how we went about achieving this using CloudFront, Route 53 and Lambda@Edge.

 Setting up the CloudFront Distribution

-To get around the fact that we can only route plain HTTP traffic using custom domains within GitHub Pages, we decided to add a CloudFront distribution in-between the client and origin.
-Doing so allowed us to supply our own SSL certificate and custom domain secure connection.
+To get around the fact that we can only route plain HTTP traffic using custom domains within GitHub Pages, we decided to add a CloudFront distribution in between the client and the origin.
+Doing so allowed us to supply our own SSL certificate and a secure connection for our custom domain.
 Below is a high-level diagram depicting the approach we took.

 domain.